ghr84/Jacando-weather-app/README.md

-# Please install the @nivo/core & @nivo/line dependencies with the --legacy-peer-deps flag.
+# Install the @nivo/core & @nivo/line dependencies with the --legacy-peer-deps flag.

+## Npm will not install the packages due to incompatibility with React 18 +

-And use:
+And use

 ### `npm start`